Port of Cobh, Ireland

 Landing the Mails at Queenstown circa 1907.
 GGA Image ID # 1445b2febc

-By the enterprise of the railway companies a series of new and high-class hotels has been provided at various points of interest in the south-west of Ireland, adding greatly to the attractions of that beautiful district.
+The railway companies' enterprise has provided a series of new, high-class hotels at various points of interest in the southwest of Ireland, adding greatly to the attractions of that beautiful district.

 Bibliography